jfrancis42/js8net/README.md

 * Neither the core library nor the GUI properly handle relays.
 * Document the arrl.cty feature.
 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
-* Not all of the flags are 100% correct.
-I think I have all the countries right, but a lot of the territories and islands are still 'xx' (ie, undefined).
-I'll fill these in as I get time.
+* Not all of the country flags are 100% correct.
+I think I have all the actual countries right, but a lot of the territories and islands are still 'xx' (ie, undefined) until I get 2-3 hours some boring evening to look them all up.

 ### Credits

 * The beautiful flag icons are from the project: https://github.com/lipis/flag-icons
 * The country callsign mapping is courtesy of: https://www.country-files.com/category/contest/
 * The SVG icons are from Creative Commons and Font Awesome Free.
-* COAS Book in Las Cruces, NM for being awesome.
+* Thanks to COAS Book in Las Cruces, NM for being awesome. https://www.coasbooks.com/
+* Javascript is a truly horrifying language.
+Not sure who to thank for that.